 Gondoliers waiting for your custom

-Venice in winter – dining at the best places
+3. Dine at the best places

-One ingredient that’s seasonal in winter and I can’t get enough of is radicchio.
-Forget any packet salad radicchio because the variety they have in Veneto is unlike any other.
+One ingredient that’s seasonal in winter, and that I can’t get enough of, is radicchio.
+Forget any packet salad radicchio, because the variety they’ve in Veneto is unlike any other.

-Breakfast in Venice
+Breakfast in Venice — Venice in winter

-With all the walking you’ll be doing in Venice, stopping off to recharge is one of my favourite pastimes.
+With all the walking you’ll be doing in Venice, stopping off to recharge is one of my favorite pastimes.
 For breakfast, there are tons of good pasticceria places in Venice, serving buttery croissant and frothy cappuccinos.

 Get the best table, and view, during Venice in winter